How nursing leadership can influence positive change

 Help create a learning organization, which continually advances knowledge and applies it to clinical practice, Moore says.
 “In skin health, most people know to turn and reposition the patient to relieve tissue of pressure.
 But a learning organization wants to understand why skin breaks down in the first place.”

-Learning organizations learn the purpose of—the whys behind—moisturizing, ambulating and hydrating.
-They want to know how nutrition and microclimate affects skin health and wound healing.
+For example: Learning organizations learn the purpose of—the why—behind moisturizing, ambulating and hydrating.
+They want to know how nutrition and microclimate affect skin health and wound healing.
 They strive to understand the link between skin tears and distressed skin to improve wound prevention and treatment.
-Then, they elevate their line of inquiry by researching whether skin tears are predictors of falls.
-With that knowledge, they can enhance the patient experience, improve patient outcomes, shorten length of stay, and save costs for their organization.
+Then they elevate their line of inquiry by researching whether skin tears are predictors of falls.

-- Reflect on how you can do better.
+- Embrace challenges.
 Learning organizations continuously strive for improvement.
-“Don’t hesitate to admit that you didn’t do your best with any given case,” she says.
+“Don’t hesitate to admit that you didn’t do your best with any given case,” Moore says.
 “See it as a learning opportunity.
 How are we going to do this differently?
 Then discuss it with the entire team, from beside nurses to leadership.”

-- Invite yourself to the executive table.
-As knowledge experts, “nurse leaders absolutely need to be part of a conversation,” she says.
+- Know your value.
+As knowledge experts, “nurse leaders absolutely need to be part of a conversation,” Moore says.
 “Don’t be afraid to ask yourself why you haven’t been asked to the table.
 The answer may be difficult to hear.
 It may be your own leadership abilities or that nurses aren’t seen as business partners.
 But I can tell you that nursing leaders are probably some of the most talented leaders out there—on both the business and clinical side.”